-Imagine my surprise when my mom told us we’re going away for December, and not to Zambia (My dad is beyond obsessed with Zambia) – instead we’d be spending 2 weeks in the beautiful area of Stilbaai!
+Imagine my surprise when my mom told us we were going away for December, and not to Zambia (My dad is beyond obsessed with Zambia) – instead we’d be spending 2 weeks in the beautiful area of Stilbaai!
 Yay to a beach holiday for the family!

 Stilbaai, also known as the Bay of Sleeping Beauty, is a town that forms part of the famous Garden Route.
 It’s about a 4 hour drive from Cape Town but we decided to drive down from Pretoria (with a stopover) as we took our two small Yorkies, Phoebe and Pedro with.
 It was a very long journey there and back but totally worth it.